GrantS2S/website/content/integrations/shopify/_inventory.md

 ---
-title: "Sync Product & Inventory data"
+title: "Sync Product and Inventory Data"
-subtitle: "Sync products and inventory data from Stock2Shop to Shopify"
+subtitle: "Sync products and inventory data from Stock2Shop to Shopify."
 imageDestop: "/images/a01.png"
 imageDestopWidth: "1006"
 imageMobile: "/images/a001.png"